 Startup guru Jim Collins was on to something when he said “People are not your most important asset.
 The right people are.”
-That wisdom goes double when you’re considering advisors for your new company.
-Getting the right advisors on your advisory board is one of the best investments you can make at the early stage of your company.
+That wisdom goes double when you are considering startup advisors for your new company.
+Getting the right advisors to work with your startup is one of the best investments you can make for your early stage startup.

 Trusted advisory board members aren’t just there to make you look good for investors, they fill in crucial gaps in experience when it’s too early to make key hires.
-Often they can give you introductions and connections to many people who are important for building your business—they can even introduce you to investors down the line as you start fundraising.
+Often they can give you introductions and connections to many people who are important for building your business, set up partnerships and help you find customers—they can even introduce you to startup incubators, angel investors and venture capital funds down the line as you start fundraising.

-Typically, more experienced founders have less advisors, while new founders have more.
+Typically, more experienced founders have less advisors, while first-time founders have more startup advisors to help steer the company to success and provide advice along the way.
 While having more than 10 will likely make investors blink twice, a single-digit number is usually fine.

 It’s Not All About Signaling, Is It?

 Let’s start with the obvious advice: If you’re working in a specific or technical industry, like Biotech, it pays to create advisory roles for domain experts, especially those that hold bona-fides that you lack on your founding team.

 One of the other primary purposes of advisors is to signal your credibility, especially if you lack it in a certain category.
 Essentially, the role of advisory board members is to help you fill identified holes in your organization where pain points may crop up in the immediate future.